Resource for Historians, Educators, Students and Visitors since 1997

 We have some suggestions as to how you can get the most of your visit.
 Whether you are a teacher, student, tourist, re-enactor or history buff, America's Historic Lakes can help you learn about this wonderful, fascinating and historic region.
 Enjoy!

 The home page: http://www.historiclakes.org is the entry point for most, but not all of our visitors.
-Listed in the top ten ranking on most of the major search engines, it is the "jumping off" point for many.
+It is the "jumping off" point for many.
 It will take you either to our What's New page or to our Discover America's Historic Lakes page.
 We recommend you then follow the links to the Introduction to America's Historic Lakes.

 After that, the sky's the limit!
 The Table of Contents will take you to a complete listing of all pages within AHL.
 Our Site Map will cover most, but not all of these pages, it is a topical listing of pertinent material, including links to web sites outside of America's Historic Lakes.